MonoLisaFont/content/02_drafts/what_are_font_ligatures.md

 ### Letter combinations

-Common ligatures are `fi` and `ft` in text fonts.
+Common ligatures are `fi` and `ft` in text fonts. https://www.preusstype.com/techdata/otf_dlig.php (add reasoning + explain dlig + history (how these combinations came to be (practical choice))

 Other examples are the well known ampersand `&`, the european nordic letters `Æ`,`Œ` and the German letter `ß`.
 There are no limits to create new ligatures out of letters in the design process.

 ![Common ligatures (typeface: MonoLisa)](/images/MonoLisaBlogpostsVorlagen01.png)